 There are three mineralized zones on the property immediately north of Thor Lake with geology similar to classic pegmatite deposits, referred to historically as the R-, S- and T-Zones.
-It was known that these zones contain lithium-bearing minerals but no systematic mapping and sampling had previously been conducted.
+It was known that these zones contain lithium-bearing minerals but no systematic mapping and sampling had been conducted prior to the October 2016 site visit.
 The work in this short program concentrated on the S Zone, which is exposed in outcrop and old trenches.
 Continuous chip samples were collected in the trenches and thirteen selected samples sent for analysis as an initial test for lithium enrichment.
 The remaining samples will be analyzed in the next phase of analytical work.
 The thirteen initial samples were submitted to ALS Global Laboratory in Yellowknife for preparation and analysis yielding encouraging results.
-The average Li2O content of all thirteen samples was 1.0% Li2O with two samples containing over 2% Li2O.
+The average Li_2O content of all thirteen samples was 1.0% Li_2O with two samples containing over 2% Li_2O .
 Understanding of the overall distribution of lithium in the S Zone will improve with further analytical work and mineralogical studies.

-The Nechalacho property hosts a variety of rare metals resources, any of which could become of interest for development when new demand is created.
+The Nechalacho property hosts a variety of rare metals resources, any of which could become of interest for development as demand warrants.
 The Company continuously monitors these markets.